• Home

 Blue Footed Boobies – the Galapagos Rock Star

-We were immediately rewarded for our iguana bravery with our first blue-footed booby sighting!
+And I’m glad we did because we are immediately rewarded for our iguana bravery with our first blue-footed booby sighting!

 Blue Footed Booby Santa Cruz Galapagos